SAP-samples/abap-cheat-sheets/01_Internal_Tables.md

 INSERT lv_struc INTO itab.
 ```

-**Adding an initial line** to the internal table without providing any field values.
+**Adding an initial line** to an internal table without providing any field values.

 ``` abap
 APPEND INITIAL LINE TO itab.